 This is a tangy, delicious chutney that goes well in roasted meat sandwiches.
 If you have an Australian native Lilly Pilly tree in your garden, this is a great way to use the superfood berries.
-The small-medium pear or round shaped, red/crimson berries are incredibly high in vitamins (extremely high in Vit C), antioxidants, minerals, fruit acids, phytosterols and essential fatty acids.
+The small-medium pear or round shaped, red/crimson berries are incredibly high in vitamins (extremely high in Vits A & C), antioxidants, minerals, fruit acids, phytosterols and essential fatty acids.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

-Use a small paring knife to cut the berries in half and use the pointed end to flick out the small seed.
+Use a small paring knife to cut the berries in half and use the pointed end to flick out the small seed (the pear-shaped berries have smaller seeds than the round ones).
 Set the berries aside.

 Heat a medium saucepan on medium-low heat, then add the olive oil and onion.
 Cook the onion gently until soft, then add the berries and stir occasionally while cooking for 5 - 8 minutes.